EmreDzh/NexusGames/README.md

         node server.js

-## The Frontend part of the Project was deployed in the Firebase Cloud service, link to the website:
+3. The Frontend part of the Project was deployed in the Firebase Cloud service, link to the website:

     https://nexusgames-bde05.web.app/

-    As of right now you will need to start the back end server manually before accessing the Firebase Cloud webpage, see at step 2 - Backend Setup
+    As of right now you will need to start the back end server manually on your local device before accessing the Firebase Cloud webpage, see at step 2 - Backend Setup